 The House of Science is located in the Santa Margarida Park in A Coruña.
 Although the rest of the museum is closed, the planetarium, located in the upper dome, has just reopened its doors after the pandemic.
 By booking in advance on its website, you can enjoy an excellent quality spherical projection that realistically reproduces the night sky, the Solar System or the Milky Way.
 There are currently four daily sessions with different contents at 11:00, 13:00, 17:00 and 19:00 for a price of two euros.

 Near As Casetas, in the Pontevedra municipality of Forcarei, there is one of the main observatories in Galicia, the Forcarei Astronomical Observatory.
 It is located at the top of a hill with very little light pollution, as there are no population centres nearby.
 In addition, the mountainous system protects it from the lights of other nearby towns.
 In this way, it is possible to observe the starry sky in 360º, both in the open air and through a telescope.
-To arrange a visit you only need to contact the observatory through its website and provide the required data.

 ‘Astronomía nas Rutas Xacobeas’ program